corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/reset.md

 * Stops any processes related to the Corda cluster.
 * Removes the existing Corda cluster software (but not the {{< tooltip >}}Corda CLI{{< /tooltip >}}).
-* Deletes all of the temporary files that the CorDapp Template creates and uses.
+* Deletes all of the temporary files that the CorDapp template creates and uses.
 * Runs the Gradle `clean` task to remove any CPI build artifacts.

 The instructions in this section use the following terms: